Aliases for STRADA Gene

 STRADA (STE20 Related Adaptor Alpha) is a Protein Coding gene.
 Diseases associated with STRADA include Polyhydramnios, Megalencephaly, And Symptomatic Epilepsy and Benign Epilepsy With Centrotemporal Spikes.
-Among its related pathways are mTOR signalling and LKB1 signaling events.
+Among its related pathways are Signaling by GPCR and RET signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STRADB.

 UniProtKB/Swiss-Prot Summary for STRADA Gene

 Pseudokinase which, in complex with CAB39/MO25 (CAB39/MO25alpha or CAB39L/MO25beta), binds to and activates STK11/LKB1.
 Adopts a closed conformation typical of active protein kinases and binds STK11/LKB1 as a pseudosubstrate, promoting conformational change of STK11/LKB1 in an active conformation.